irisiflimsi/harn-geomap/README.md

 ## Geoserver

 As said before, I suggest to install _geoserver_.
-That makes the "daily work" much easier, as you can view the maps through the browser of your choice.
+That makes the "daily work" much easier, you can view the maps through the browser of your choice.
 Depending on the OS you use, installation looks differently.
 Install as described here: [Geoserver Installation](https://docs.geoserver.org/stable/en/user/installation/index.html)